kaby76/AntlrVSIX/doc/Import.md

 ## Transformations in Antlr3 to Antlr4 conversion

+There are about a dozen or so transofmrations that convert a grammar from Antlr3 syntax to
+Antlr4.
+These are listed below.
+In each of the transformations, an XPath expression is used to implement what nodes of the parse tree to rewrite.

 ### Remove unused options at the top of a grammar file.

-There are many options no longer supported in Antlr4: _output_, _backtrack_, _memoize_, _ASTLabelType_, _rewrite_.
+There are many grammar-level
+options that were supported in Antlr3, but are no longer supported in Antlr4: _output_, _backtrack_, _memoize_, _ASTLabelType_, _rewrite_.
 Import removes these options.
 If the optionsSpec is empty after removing these options, the section itself is removed.